4k4xs4pH1r3/offensive-security/ubuntu.md

 #

-# 3. Create and Save your workspace with real time notifier enabled
+# 3. Prepare your your workspace

+With real time notifier, enabled

     workspace -a tls